Frequently Asked Questions

 We appreciate this is a difficult time for all, however there may be a delay in our response, but please be assured we are working as hard as we can to respond to the high volume of emails and calls we are receiving.

 You are welcome to visit at any time and will simply need to present your membership card at the admissions desk on arrival.
-Our opening hours remain 10:30am – 4pm.
+Our opening hours are 10:30am – 4pm.

 Absolutely!
 Membership makes up 10% of the Museum’s annual income.
 Members are the foundation to our financial stability.
 We are particularly dependent on our members’ generosity and continued support at this challenging time.

-We appreciate that this is a difficult time for many, and you may not be able to continue to support us and thus remain as a member.
+We appreciate that circumstances change, and you may not be able to continue to support us and thus remain as a member.
+If you choose to cancel your membership, you will not receive a partial refund, your membership will continue to the end of your paid year.

 If your membership is due for renewal you are able to cancel it from the renewal date.
 Please email email@example.com if you would like to cancel.